benmiller314/dsam2023fall/resources.md

 <dd>In their own words, "We publish novice-friendly, peer-reviewed tutorials that help humanists learn a wide range of digital tools, techniques, and workflows to facilitate research and teaching.
 We are committed to fostering a diverse and inclusive community of editors, writers, and readers."
 There were 102 lessons posted as of mid-August 2023, grouped under five large classes of action you might take with regard to digital materials: acquire, transform, analyze, present, and sustain.
 Despite the "programming" in the title, many of these tutorials do not require you to write your own code – though a fair number of them do, if that's what does the job best.
 Well worth skimming for ideas, and especially helpful when you find a match.</dd>

 <dt><a href="https://python-textbook.pythonhumanities.com/intro.html">Introduction to Python for Humanists</a></dt>
 <dd><p>I think Montfort does a great job, for the most part, of explaining why programming should appeal to humanistic researchers and creative writers or artists, and as such I'm hoping it'll work well for DSAM-ers across the board.
 But his exercises may not be as <em>directly</em> applicable to your independent projects as you might prefer.
 In that case, consider this alternate textbook – a public version of an under-contract manuscript by W.J.B.
 Mattingly, a postdoc at the Smithsonian and the U.S. Holocaust Memorial Museum.
-Mattingly's chapter on "Working with External Data" is a quick hit for how to get data into Python from other files, and the chapters on "Data Analysis with Pandas" (most relevant for so-called <em>rectangular data</em>, i.e. data that might fit into a spreadsheet) or "Natural Language Processing with spaCy," as well as chapters on topic modeling, text analysis, and social network analysis, should be quite useful for anyone whose work calls for a deeper dive into any of those methods.</p>
+Mattingly's chapter on "<a href="https://python-textbook.pythonhumanities.com/01_intro/01_05-01_intro.html">Working with External Data</a>" is a quick hit for how to get data into Python from other files, and the chapters on "<a href="https://python-textbook.pythonhumanities.com/02_pandas/02_01_01_intro.html">Data Analysis with Pandas</a>" (most relevant for so-called <em>rectangular data</em>, i.e. data that might fit into a spreadsheet) or "<a href="https://python-textbook.pythonhumanities.com/03_spacy/03_01_01_intro.html">Natural Language Processing with spaCy</a>," as well as chapters on <a href="https://python-textbook.pythonhumanities.com/04_topic_modeling/04_01_01_intro.html">topic modeling</a>, <a href="https://python-textbook.pythonhumanities.com/08_booknlp/01_01_intro.html">text analysis</a> of large documents, and <a href="https://python-textbook.pythonhumanities.com/06_sna/06_01_01_intro.html">social network analysis</a>, should be quite useful for anyone whose project calls for a deeper dive into any of those methods.</p>
 <p>Full citation: Mattingly, William. <em>Introduction to Python for Digital Humanities</em>, 2022. python-textbook.pythonhumanities.com.</p>
 </dd>